-What this collection represents are the surviving shipping documentation for vessels registered at Le Havre and held by the Departmental Archives.
-Much documentation has not survived.
+What this collection represents are the surviving shipping documentation for FRENCH vessels registered at Le Havre and that returned to Le Havre at the end of the voyage, that is held by the Departmental Archives.* Much documentation has not survived.
 Much documentation is held at other archives.
 Many of the vessels are merely fishing boats, many vessels sailing to other French ports.
 Be warned that this is not a neat counterpart to the passenger arrivals lists for New York that can be found on Ancestry.com.

 The proper title of the entire collection is Inscription Maritime.
 For Le Havre, the categories are:

 - Armement et desarmement des batiments de commerce - These are the documents of French-registered, merchant vessels filed with the ports on their return to Le Havre.
 Many have both crew lists and passenger lists.
 Within this category are many choices, including Répertoires d’armement et de désarmement des bâtiments de commerce - these are essentially finding aids, the lists that give the numbers, dates and names of ships necessary to find them in the relevant documents above.